ENERGY SAVING TIPS

 6. Seal all leaks around doors, windows and electrical outlets.
 Heat from your home escapes out of these cracks.
 You can save up to 20% on your heating bills by sealing leaks.
 Install foam gaskets behind outlets and switches or install plastic security caps.

 7. If you live in a rural area plant trees and shrubs as windbreaks around your home.
 This can reduce wind by up to 50% and heating costs from 20-40%.
 Place your windbreak at right angles to the prevailing winter winds.

 8. Upgrade the insulation in your exterior walls, crawlspaces, basements and attics.
-If you have less than 7 inches of fiberglass or rock wool or 6 inches of cellulose in your attic you could benefit from adding more.
+If you have less than 7 inches of fibreglass or rock wool or 6 inches of cellulose in your attic, you could benefit from adding more.
 Consider installing roof vents and inlets to improve ventilation.

 10. Avoid heating areas that are not insulated such as a garage, crawlspace or storage shed.

 11. Make sure heating vents aren't blocked by furniture or drapes and that the dampers are open.

 12. Vacuum out dust and pet hair from registers and cold air returns so that your furnace runs more efficiently.